blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/vmdk-convert/convert-file.md

 7. In the left navigation menu, select `AMIs` under "Images"
 8. In there you should see the image you just created, ready to be used in an EC2 machine

-Now that the file was converted and an AMI image is available for use, you can continue to the next section where you can configure the server and deploy Blackboard Learn.
+Now that the file was converted and an AMI image is available for use, you can continue to the next section where you can configure the server and deploy Blackboard LMS.